 Wrong-way-driving accidents are notorious for causing severe injuries and deaths on highways and access ramps.
 In fact, last week's accident happened on a four-mile stretch of I-40 that has seen four other fatal wrong-way crashes since March 2013.
 It was also the 12th wrong-way accident to happen in Knoxville since 2012.

 Every year in the United States, wrong way driving accidents end in an estimated 300 to 400 deaths or one percent of the total traffic related fatality figure.

 While this number may seem small compared to the overall number of traffic deaths, wrong-way-driving typically ends in severe consequences consequences because these accident often occur at high speed.

 Strategies for reducing wrong way driving may be implemented by local cities and statewide, including various geometric design elements and traditional traffic control devices.

 If you have been injured or lost a loved one in a collision with a wrong-way driver, you deserve justice.
-Contact the auto accident attorneys at Greg Coleman Law today for your free legal consultation.
-We help accident victims receive the justice and compensation they deserve.
+Contact the Knoxville auto accident attorneys at Greg Coleman Law today for your free legal consultation.
+Our Knoxville personal injury lawyers help accident victims receive the justice and compensation they deserve.

 Call us today at (865) 247-0080 or complete a Free Case Evaluation.